-Capital One Financial Corporation (the "Corporation") is a bank holding company whose subsidiaries market a variety of consumer financial products and services.
+Capital One Financial Corporation (the "Corporation") is a diversified financial services company whose subsidiaries market a variety of financial products and services.
 The Corporation's principal subsidiaries are Capital One Bank (the "Bank") which currently offers credit card products and takes retail deposits, Capital One, F.S.B. (the "Savings Bank"), which offers consumer and commercial lending and consumer deposit products and Capital One Auto Finance, Inc. ("COAF") which offers automobile and other motor vehicle financing products.
 Capital One Services, Inc. ("COSI"), another subsidiary of the Corporation, provides various operating, administrative and other services to the Corporation and its subsidiaries.
 The Corporation and its subsidiaries are hereafter collectively referred to as the "Company".
-As of March 31, 2005, the Company had 49.1 million accounts and \$81.6 billion in managed consumer loans outstanding and was one of the largest providers of MasterCard and Visa credit cards in the world.
+The Company became a financial holding company on May 27, 2005.
+As of June 30, 2005, the Company had 48.9 million accounts and \$83.0 billion in managed consumer loans outstanding and was one of the largest providers of MasterCard and Visa credit cards in the United States.

 The Company's profitability is affected by the net interest income and non-interest income generated on earning assets, consumer usage and payment patterns, credit quality, levels of marketing expense and operating efficiency.
-The Company's revenues consist primarily of interest income on consumer loans (including past-due fees) and securities and non-interest income consisting of servicing income on securitized loans, fees (such as annual membership, cash advance, cross-sell, interchange, overlimit and other fee income, collectively "fees") and gains on the securitizations of loans.
+The Company's revenues consist primarily of interest income on consumer loans (including past-due fees) and securities and non-interest income consisting of servicing income on securitized loans, fees (such as annual membership, cash advance, overlimit and other fee income, collectively "fees"), cross sell, interchange and gains on the securitizations of loans.
 Loan securitization transactions qualifying as sales under accounting principles generally accepted in the United States ("GAAP") remove the loan receivables from the consolidated balance sheet; however, the Company continues to both own and service the related accounts.
-The Company generates earnings from its managed loan portfolio that includes both on-balance sheet and off-balance sheet loans.
-Interest income, fees, and recoveries in excess of the interest paid to investors and charge-offs generated from off-balance sheet loans are recognized as servicing and securitizations income.
+The Company generates earnings from its managed loan portfolio that includes both onbalance sheet and off-balance sheet loans.
+Interest income, fees, interchange and recoveries in excess of the interest paid to investors and charge-offs generated from off-balance sheet loans are recognized as servicing and securitizations income.

 The Company's primary expenses are the costs of funding assets, provision for loan losses, operating expenses (including associate salaries and benefits), marketing expenses and income taxes.
-Marketing expenses (e.g., advertising, printing, credit bureau costs and postage) to implement the Company's product strategies are expensed as incurred while revenues resulting from acquired accounts are recognized over their life.
+Marketing expenses (e.g., advertising, printing, credit bureau costs and postage) to implement the Company's product strategies are expensed as incurred while the revenues resulting from acquired accounts are recognized over their life.
 Revenues recognized are a function of the response rate of the initial marketing program, usage and attrition patterns, credit quality of accounts, product pricing and effectiveness of account management programs.